 only for a short time.
 In Vietnam, airmobility operations and proficiency became an accepted U S Army tactic, still taught

-at Fort Campbell, KY, which awards the current Air Assault Badge, although today’s badge is substantially different in design
+located at Fort Campbell, KY, which awards the current Air Assault Badge, although today’s badge is substantially different

 The 11th Air Assault Division “Air Assault Badge” was, and still is, an unauthorized badge.
 Regardless, many of those

 awarded the original “Air Assault Badge” still wear it today – knowing they were first to do so – and to most “original sky

 soldiers” this emblem remains a coveted badge worn with PRIDE!